 Your organization's COVID safety measures are only going to have a positive impact if people trust them.

 Get in touch to learn more about our ‘return to work survey’ and our other offerings to help you tune into your employee experience.

 Recommended for you

 This feature has been adapted from the original article by Marcus Erb, Vice President of Data Science & Innovation at Great Place to Work®.
-Marcus and his team focus on turning data into actionable insights and tools for executives building high-performing workplaces.

 Great Place to Work® specialises in helping organisations build impactful workplace cultures.
 We are here to help support our clients during this period of uncertainty.
 If you are a client, please reach out to your Account Manager who can share the tools we have in place to enable workplaces to measure and understand their current employee sentiments.
 If you are not a current client, stay tuned to our blog posts, Twitter and LinkedIn for people practices, advice and thought leadership on how best to navigate this unprecedented time.